andreasdominik/HermesMQTT.jl/docs/src/details.md

 dialogues without using callbacks.

-In addion background information, such as current session-ID or current site-ID, are handled in the background and not exposed to a skill developer.
+In addion background information, such as current session-ID or current site-ID, are handled in the background and are not exposed to a skill developer.

 Additional utilities are provided to